totr/concourse-arm64/README.md

 ## Build & publish

-You will find under the `./build-specs` directory the configurations for building a certain version of Concourse CI.
+You will find under the `./build-specs` directory the available configurations for building Concourse CI for `arm64`.

 ~~~bash
 # Kick off the build - specify the concourse version you want to build